pablo-abc/uvu-expect/README.md

 });
 ```

-### extendProperty
+### overwriteProperty

-Allows you to extend a property by providing you with the original property value (the `onAccess` and `onCall` functions).
+Allows you to replace a property by providing you with the original property value (the `onAccess` and `onCall` functions).
 It expects the name (or names if you want to add aliases) of the property to add as a first argument, and a function that will receive the original property as a second argument.
 This function should return a new property.

 ```javascript
 extend(({ extendProperty }) => {